Common Problems with Linux Workstations

 I am able to log in but several seconds later the screen goes black, flashes, and kicks me back out to the login screen.

 You are probably over quota (you are taking up more than your allotted disk space).
-Once you have removed enough files to be under quota, you'll be able to log in again.
-Click here for instructions on how to compress or remove files.
+Once you have removed enough files to be under quota, you'll be able to use the computers normally again.
+Refer to this page for instructions on how to compress or remove files.
 This link also provides more detailed information about quotas and a few tips for file management.

 My computer is running slow.
 How do I find out why?